Notice

 If you start building your track and trace system now, you can:

-1. Protect your company from certain risks inherent in a digitally connected world
+1. Protect your company from certain risks inherent in a digitally connected world.

-2. Compete in today’s increasingly digital supply chain
+2. Compete in today’s increasingly digital supply chain.

 Before I break down the reasons I pose to my customers in favor of traceability, let’s take a quick look at what that means.

-MECCO’s official definition for traceability is:
+MECCO’s official definition of traceability is:

 “The process for locating components and their appropriate history throughout their life.”